F5Networks/f5-adcaas-openstack/docs/run-it.rst

 -  Change the work directory to *<localrepo>/app/waf*, and run ``npm install`` command to install package dependencies.

-You may be aware that other configuration variables may need to be customized on your requirements.
+You may be aware that other configuration variables can be customized on your requirements.
 For more details, see `Environment variable settings <configuration.html>`_ Page.

 **Run ADCaaS as Standalone Application**
 ----------------------------------------